 Comprehensive Ranking System (CRS) is a merit based points system which allots specific points to the applicants based on a variety of factors such as age, education, and language and work experience.
 A combined total of these scores determine how high ranked you are in the pool of candidates, and based on top ranks, applicants receive an Invitation to Apply (ITA) for permanent residence.

 It is a very straightforward system, with the chances of immigration being directly proportional to the points you accumulate.
+Luckily, there are ways to improve your CRS score.

 Every individual who wishes to apply is assigned a CRS score out of 1200 points.
 These points are divided into the following factors.